 Arizona Congressman Raúl Grijalva has introduced this bill to prevent some of the unintended consequences of our inane immigration policy.
 Call your Congresspeople today and show your support for more humane and environmentally sensible immigration policies.

-The following info comes from the Facebook page of the Sierra Club Borderlands Campaign, courtesy of Dan Millis, campaign coordinator:
+The following info comes from the Facebook page of the Sierra Club Borderlands Campaign, courtesy of Dan Millis, campaign coordinator.
+(Update: For info on what the Sierra Club is doing today to preserve borderlands, see the Sierra Club Borderlands page.)

 Border Wall Mileage Count = 630 (June 12)